 Ashley Weingart, founder of Perfectly Imperfect Produce said she originally assumed price and value would be a motivating factor for folks interested in “imperfect” produce.
 Instead, she says, it seems customer interest in reducing waste is a primary draw.

 Deliveries feature boxes of fresh produce, which varies depending on what’s available from farmers and other sources.
 Subscribers can personalize their haul somewhat.
-They might pick all fruit, all veggies, or mix-and-match.
-In addition to fresh produce, the products include Diced & Easy meal kits, which also include “imperfect” produce.
+You could select a mixed fruit and veggie box or limit your box to all fruit or all veggie.
+In addition, you can specify organic produce only.

-As for the environmental footprint of home deliveries, Weingart explained that the company optimizes delivery dates and routes for efficiency, so home deliveries are likely are more eco-friendly than if each of her subscribers was driving to the store.
+As for the environmental footprint of home deliveries, Weingart explained that the company optimizes delivery dates and routes for efficiency, so home deliveries are likely to have a lower carbon impact than if each of her subscribers was driving to the store.

 Some of the imperfect foods have odd shapes, she says, which customers often regard as whimsical and adorable.
 Others are too ripe for the time lag of regular distribution.
 Butternut squash is acquired from a firm producing butternut squash spirals.
 The rejects are too teeny for the spiralizing equipment, Weingart says.